Custom Ping Pong Paddles: Where to Buy & How to DIY?

 Of course, there are legal boundaries to how thick you can go.
 The ITTF rules state that the total thickness of the rubber cannot exceed 4 mm.
 This includes both the top sheet and the sponge itself.

 When you purchase rubbers online, the thickness listed refers to the sponge, not the top sheet.
 Sponges of maximum thickness, such as mine, use all of this 4 mm allowance.

 The usual ranges you will find online vary from around 0.5-2.2 mm, but you can go a little higher.
 As a general rule of thumb:

 Tacky or Non-tacky

 Tacky rubbers have a sticky top sheet.
 When you place your bat upside down the ball will quite literally stick to the bat for a short time.
 Tacky rubbers are super popular in China.
-They are a bit harder to use but some players love them.
 The top Chinese players in the world have dominated using them so they certainly have their place in table tennis.

 Non-tacky rubbers are what we would consider ordinary rubbers, or the traditional Euro/Jap style.
 They do not have much stickiness at all and instead rely on grip.
 The accompanying sponge tends to be softer and provides more feeling than the hard sponges that are often paired with tacky rubbers.

 Tacky rubbers produce great levels of spin and have a strong short game.
 This is because they are more controllable in the lower gears.